Ar Rakiyat Fort: History

-The antiquities department of Qatar Museums commenced excavations and restoration of the site in 1988.
-An Islamic coin dating to the Abbasid period, specifically between 749–846 AD, was discovered in situ during excavations.
+The antiquities department of Qatar Museums began excavations and restoration of the site in 1988.
+An Islamic coin dating to the Abbasid period, specifically between 749–846 AD, was discovered during excavations.
 However, Mohammed Al-Khulaifi, an employee of Qatar Museums, stated that the coin was not evidence that the fort existed during the Abbasid period.

 It is thought that the fort was inhabited until the 20th century.

-In 2022, using traditional building materials, the Department of Architectural Conservation of Qatar Museums completed the second restoration of the main structural building components including plastering, flooring, installation of a wooden ceiling, doors and pest control.
+In 2022, the Department of Architectural Conservation of Qatar Museums completed the second restoration of the main structural building components using traditional building materials, including plastering, flooring, installation of a wooden ceiling, doors and pest control.